The Alexa voice assistant can be used to send SMS text messages, either via the Alexa smartphone app, or by speaking to the Amazon assistant.

-The new skill launched overnight on January 30 and means Alexa is capable of text messages to any mobile phone in the world.
-Previously, she could only sed messages to contacts who have the Alexa app installed on their smartphone.
+This ability arrived back in January 2018 and means Alexa is capable of sending text messages to any mobile phone in the world.
+Previously, she could only send messages to your contacts who had the Alexa app installed on their smartphone.

 Text messaging through Alexa is available only through the Alexa app for Android for now, and there's no word on when the feature will come to iOS – although with the HomePod sending iMessages, we doubt Apple will let this happen any time soon.

-When you ask Alexa to "send a message" she will try to send it via the Alexa app by default, before suggesting she sends a regular SMS if the recipient doesn't have the app installed.
-However, if you ask her to "send a text", Alexa will send a regular text message to the contact of your choice.
+When you say: "Alexa, send a message," the assistant will try to send it via the Alexa app by default, before suggesting to send a regular SMS if the recipient doesn't have the app installed.
+However, if you ask to "send a text", Alexa will send a regular text message to the contact of your choice.

-Text messaging is rolling out to all Amazon Echo devices and those which support Alexa messaging and calling - this means the Sonos One speaker will not get the feature, as it cannot currently make calls to Echo devices.
+Text messaging is available on all Amazon Echo devices and those which support Alexa messaging and calling – this means the Sonos One and other non-Amazon smart speakers will not get the feature, as it cannot currently make calls to Echo devices.

 To set up text messaging with Alexa: